 We shall also undertake even more decisive steps towards lowering inflation and bringing down our fiscal deficits.
 In connection with this, we are intensifying our revenue generation efforts; we are accelerating the sale of government assets even as we take all the necessary measures to minimize public spending.

-We will not stop until we bring down the public sector deficit to the more tolerable three percent as a ratio to our Gross Domestic Product.
+We will not stop until we bring down the public sector deficit to the more tolerable 3% as a ratio to our gross domestic product.
 We are determined to bring this ratio further down in the next two years.

 Safeguarding Peace and Order

 We continue to strive to make compassion a genuine hallmark of our society.
 But as we take the path of maturity, we see the greater need to balance compassion with the strength of the arms of justice.
 Painful though it may be, we must look at the options for heavier penalties for plunder; for heinous crimes; for crimes against public order, including rebellion and attempts at seizing the powers of the State.

 Our maturity is anchored, too, on the commitment of our soldiers to our Constitutional democracy.
 While there are still a few within the AFP who continue to hang the sword of Damocles over our people, I am proud to say that, on the whole, the AFP continues to be the protector of our democratic gains.
 Even as they perform their mandate of keeping peace and order in our land, they are also our partners in our development goals.

 I cite in particular our AFP Engineering Corps, whose engineering brigades undertake the construction of several vital infrastructure, particularly in the areas threatened by insurgency.